-When you’re visiting Mexico, or living here, you should consider having a medical evacuation insurance plan in place so that in the event you become seriously ill or injured, you can be flown to your home hospital of choice, to your own doctors, your health insurance network—and be near to your family and friends as you recover.
+When you’re visiting Mexico, or living here part of the year or full-time, you should consider having a medical evacuation insurance plan in place so that in the event you become seriously ill or injured, you can be flown to your home hospital of choice, to your own doctors, your health insurance network—and be near to your family and friends as you recover.

 If you do not have a medical evacuation insurance plan that will bring you to your home hospital of choice and are hospitalized with a serious or critical condition, there are several things to consider:

 If you’re not covered by a medical evacuation plan, the cost of a medical evacuation from Mexico to the United States or Canada may run from US$25,000 to US$60,000 for a dedicated air-ambulance to transport you from Mexico back to the US or Canada, and more if your home country is in Europe or Asia.

 Hospitals and doctors may have air ambulance providers they recommend for such a transport if needed, but it is important to know exactly who is transporting you, their level of expertise, experience and if they are qualified for such a transport.

 The air ambulance industry is not as well regulated as people may expect.
 There are FAA or similar requirements on aircraft to be maintained, nurses, medics and doctors need licenses, but the experience, the type of aircraft utilized for an evacuation, the medical equipment, and the level of care available can vary greatly and put you and your loved ones at risk if you choose the wrong provider.

 Mark Jones, Vice Chairman of Air Ambulance Worldwide and industry expert explains that, “when time is of the essence during a critical medical emergency one of the key factors to ensure your care is provided by experienced flight nurses, medics and doctors and using state-of the art medically equipped aircraft is to choose either a CAMTS of EURAMI accredited air ambulance provider.”